TritonSE/onboarding/writeup/part-0/0-3-Explore.md

 1. Open the [Onboarding Todo App Figma project](https://www.figma.com/file/8eRDNyOrYRgyN7NNb0mIXA/Onboarding-Todo-App).
 2. If you're not signed in already, click "Log in" in the top right corner.
 Once you're signed in, you should see "View only" in the center of the top bar.
-3. Move the viewport: Scroll or middle-click and drag to pan around.
-Pinch (trackpad) or scroll while holding control to zoom in and out.
+3. **Move the viewport:** Scroll or middle-click and drag to pan around.
+Pinch (trackpad) or scroll while holding `Ctrl` to zoom in and out.
-4. Select an element: Click on an element in the main viewport or left sidebar to select it.
+4. **Select an element:** Click on an element in the main viewport or left sidebar to select it.
    1. Generally, Figma only lets you select an element if its parent (such as a frame or group) is currently selected, which can be unwieldy for deeply nested elements.
-To select an element directly, right-click on it in the viewport and choose "Select layer," then choose the element you want to select.
+To **select an element directly,** right-click on it in the viewport and choose "Select layer," then choose the element you want to select.
-5. Navigator panel: The left sidebar has two sections: a page selector and a tree navigator.
+5. **Navigator panel:** The left sidebar has two sections: a page selector and a tree navigator.
    1. You should start out on the "Part 1" page, which contains all the designs we need for Part 1.
 Click on "Part 2" to view the Part 2 designs.
    2. In the tree navigator, you can click on an element to highlight it in the main viewport or click on the triangle next to it to show/hide its children.
-6. Properties and Export panels: The right sidebar has three tabs at the top: Comment, Properties, and Export.
+6. **Properties and Export panels:** The right sidebar has three tabs at the top: Comment, Properties, and Export.
 We generally don't need to add comments as developers, so click on one of the other two tabs to see those panels.

-   1. Properties: This panel shows style information from the currently selected element.
+   1. **Properties:** This panel shows style information from the currently selected element.
 If no element is selected, it shows a list of preset text and color styles which the designers have chosen.
       <details>
       <summary><strong>❓ Hint: Style values</strong></summary>

       _As of writing, in view-only mode this list doesn't actually tell you anything about the style values (color, font size, etc.), so to see those, you can either look at the properties of individual elements or ask your designers to write out all the values somewhere.
 For this todo app, all colors and font styles are defined already in the frontend starter code (see below), so you'll just need to match them to things in the Figma designs._
       </details>

-   2. Export: This panel allows you to export any element as an image.
+   2. **Export:** This panel allows you to export any element as an image.
 We'll use this while developing the todo app, and it's likely that your future TSE projects will also have some custom icons or graphics which you'll want to export.
 Follow the steps below to export an element.
       1. Select the element.
       2. In the Export panel, click the + next to the element you want to export.
       3. Choose a file type (PNG, JPG, SVG, or PDF).
 SVG is the best in most cases because it can display at any size.